Login

 Level 2 public chargers

-A Level 2 public charging station is the equivalent of a residential charging station installed at home.
-The majority of public charging stations are Level 2.
-Please note that RV plugs (14-50) are also considered level 2 chargers.
+A Level 2 public charging station serves as the counterpart to residential charging systems.
+Most public charging stations fall into this category, with RV plugs (14-50) also considered Level 2 chargers.

 Level 3 public chargers (DCFC)

-A fast-charging station, also known as a DCFC, DC Fast Chargers, or "level 3," is the fastest way to charge your electric vehicle.
-It's important to note that not every EV can charge with level 3 chargers.
+A fast-charging station, often referred to as a DCFC or Level 3 charger, represents the quickest way to charge an electric vehicle.
+It's crucial to note that not all EVs can utilize Level 3 charging stations.

 Choosing the Right Level of Public Charging for Your Electric Car